aquaproj/aquaproj.github.io/docs/reference/config/index.md

   version: v1.42.1 # renovate: depName=helm/helm
 ```

-On the other hand, you can prevent such a mis configuration by the first style.
+On the other hand, you can prevent such a miss configuration by the first style.